Jaskowicz1/BUD-e/README.md

 - Experimental
 - Stable

 These are different bots.
-Experimental is a bot that is ran locally.
+The Experimental version is a bot that is only ever online when running locally.
 Stable is the official "BUD-e" bot.
+Experimental also serves as a testing ground for D++ contributions.

 ## Libraries